DamonOehlman/devcaps/README.md

 # devcaps - Device capabilities discovery

+It's like [Modernizr](http://modernizr.com) for the server-side.
+In actual fact, the devcaps approach is simply a technique for invoking client-side detection as required and passing that information to the server side.

 ## Why devcaps?

 The devcaps project has been started for a couple of reasons: